renu-run-run/productspage/README.md

 # Show Product Page and Product details

-A simple page that uses the concept of component.
+A simple page that uses the concept of component.ftech the data from Api shows it in a card form. react-router-dom is used to show the product details of each card when you click it on the  button buy now.
 # Technologies Used
 This project was built using the following technologies: